Orekit

 • Frank Dreger (European Space Agency)

-• Hank Grabowski (Independent Expert)
+• Hank Grabowski (independent expert)

-• Sébastien Herbinière (Thales Alenia Space)
+• Sébastien Herbinière (independent expert)

 • Petrus Hyvönen (Swedish Space Corporation)